ponylang/ponylang-website/content/blog/last-week-in-pony-071121.md

 I need one or two people to help with some testing.
 Requirements to help.

-I need someone with an intel mac running big sur and another person with an intel mac running either catalina or mojave.
+I need someone with an Intel Mac running Big Sur and another person with an Intel Mac running either Catalina or Mojave.

 If you can help, please let me know.